Clinical samples show that the infection is resistant to common first-line antibiotics

-As of September 11, a total of 39 people have fallen ill in seven states, including 11 cases in Florida, five in Kansas, one in Missouri, 18 in Ohio, two in Pennsylvania, one in Tennessee and one in Wisconsin.
-There have been nine hospitalizations and no deaths reported.
-The first case within this outbreak occurred on September 15, 2016.
+As of Tuesday, 55 people have fallen ill in 12 states: Florida, Kansas, Maryland, Missouri, New Hampshire, New York, Ohio, Pennsylvania, Tennessee, Utah, Wisconsin and Wyoming.
+There have been 13 hospitalizations and no deaths reported.
+The first case within this outbreak occurred over a year ago, in September 2016.

-Symptoms, which typically begin within two to five days after contact with the bacteria, last around a week, though some people don’t experience any signs of illness.
+Symptoms, which typically begin within two to five days of contact with the bacteria, last around a week, though some people don’t experience any signs of illness.

 Almost every patient recovers within five days without treatment, though drinking extra fluids is recommended.
 In rare cases, an infection can lead to complications, including paralysis and even death.

-People with weakened immune systems, such as infants, the elderly and people with cancer or other severe illnesses, are most at risk for a serious infection.
+People with weakened immune systems, such as infants, the elderly and those with cancer or other severe illnesses, are most at risk of serious infection.

-Most – 35 of the 55 – either recently purchased a puppy at Petland, visited a Petland, or visited or live in a home with a puppy sold through Petland.
+Most – 35 of the 55 – either recently purchased a puppy at Petland, visited a Petland, or visited or lives in a home with a puppy sold through Petland.
 Fourteen are Petland employees from five states.

-The CDC noted that no matter where a puppy comes from, it may carry a campylobacter infection.
-Petland is cooperating with the investigation, the government agency said.
+However, the CDC noted that no matter where a puppy comes from, it may carry a campylobacter infection.

 Most people become infected with campylobacteriosis through eating raw or undercooked poultry.
 Most infections are singular and not part of an outbreak.

-To avoid contamination from your pet, CDC recommends you wash your hands thoroughly after touching dogs, their poop, or their food.
+To avoid contamination from your pet, the CDC recommends that you wash your hands thoroughly after touching dogs, their poop or their food.
 Extra care is needed so that children playing with puppies also wash their hands carefully.
 Pick up and dispose dog poop carefully, especially in areas where children might play.
-Finally, you need to contact your veterinarian if you see signs of illness in your puppy or dog.
+Finally, contact your veterinarian if you see signs of illness in your puppy or dog.